mantidproject/mantid/docs/source/algorithms/LoadAndApplyMuonDetectorGrouping-v1.rst

 If WorkspaceGroup is not specified then the default format is "<INSTRUMENT><RUN NUMBER>" where for example if the data is from the "EMU" instrument for run number "12345" the name would be "EMU00012345", with the run numbers padded by zero up to 8 digits.
 If the instrument is not recognized (e.g. "LHC") run numbers below 100 are padded to three digits with zeros, so for run number 10 this would be "LHC010".

-Rebbing is optional and can be achieved through the **RebinArgs** property (using syntax as in :ref:`algm-Rebin`).
+Rebinning is optional and can be achieved through the **RebinArgs** property (using syntax as in :ref:`algm-Rebin`).
 Each time a group or pair is analysed, two workspaces are added to WorkspaceGroup; the one ending in "_Raw" has no rebinning applied.
 If the RebinArgs property is not set then these workspaces will simply be duplicates of each other.

 The entire time axis can be shifted by a given amount using the **TimeOffset** parameter.